haoxins/haoxins.github.io/archived/2021-cryptography-real-world.md

   is mostly specified with *elliptic curves* in *coordinates modulo* a large prime number `p`.

+* The group we formed on top of *elliptic curves* differs with the group we formed with the strictly positive integers modulo a prime number.
+* Due to some of these differences, the strongest attacks known against DH (known as
+  *index calculus or number field sieve attacks*) do not work well on the *elliptic curve* groups.
+* This is the main reason why parameters for `ECDH` can be much lower than the parameters for `DH` at the same level of security.
+* Nowadays, most of the curves in use come from a couple standards, and most applications have fixated on two curves: **P-256** and **Curve25519**.
+* `RFC 7748`, "*Elliptic Curves for Security*," which was published in 2016, specifies two
+  curves: **Curve25519** and **Curve448**.
+* The combination of `ECDH` with **Curve25519** is often dubbed **X25519**.

+> A *small subgroup attack* impacts `DH` groups that have many subgroups.
+By choosing generators of small subgroups as public keys, an attacker can leak bits of someone's private key little by little.

+* If using `ECDH`, I would advise you to use the **X25519** key exchange due to the quality of the design (which takes into account invalid curve attacks), the quality of available implementations, and the resistance against timing attacks by design.
+* **Curve25519** has one caveat though it is not a *prime-order group*.
+The curve has two subgroups: a small subgroup of size 8 and a large subgroup used for `ECDH`.
+On top of that, the original design did not prescribe validating received points, and libraries, in turn, did not implement these checks.
+This led to issues being found in different types of protocols that were making use of the primitive in more exotic ways.

 ## Asymmetric encryption and hybrid encryption

 ## Signatures and zero-knowledge proofs